stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 I am an economist with research interests in Labour economics, applied econometrics, and econometrics theory.
 I am also interested in how public policies affect firm behaviour and performance, and in dynamic treatment evaluation and microsimulation techniques.

-I am a PhD candidate in economics at Uppsala University, Sweden, and at the Institute for Evaluation of Labor Market and Education Policy (IFAU, Uppsala).
+I am a PhD candidate at Uppsala University, Sweden, and at the Institute for Evaluation of Labor Market and Education Policy (IFAU).
-I am also affiliated to the Uppsala Center for Labor Studies.
+I am also affiliated to the Institute of Labor Economics (IZA) and to the Uppsala Center for Labor Studies (UCLS).

 I expect to graduate in Summer 2019.

 <!-- I will be available for interviews during the 2018 EEA meeting in Naples and the 2019 AEA meetings in Atlanta.